solita/solita.github.com/_posts/2018-05-23-We-are-developers.md

 layout: post
 title: We Are Developers
 author: arto
-excerpt: A tale of a conference trip to We Are Developers in Wien
+excerpt: A tale of a conference trip to We Are Developers in Vienna
 tags:
 - conference
 - developers